Hunter College: Libraries

 The Leon & Toby Cooperman Library entrance is located on the third-floor walkway level of the East Building.
 The Cooperman Library has individual and group study rooms, special facilities for students with disabilities, networked computer classrooms and labs for word processing and internet access.

-The Social Work & Urban Public Health Library, located on the main floor of the Silberman Building, (SWUPHL) serves the academic and research needs of the Silberman School of Social Work as well as Hunter’s Urban Public Health, Community Health Education, and Nutrition programs.
+The Social Work & Urban Public Health Library (SWUPHL), located on the main floor of the Silberman Building, serves the academic and research needs of the Silberman School of Social Work as well as Hunter's Urban Public Health, Community Health Education, and Nutrition programs.

 Silberman patrons have remote access to the Hunter Libraries electronic collections which include 250,000 full-text eBooks, 100,000 eJournals, and over 300 electronic databases.
 SWUPHL is a pick-up/drop-off site for the CUNY intra-library loan system (CLICS) that facilitates the sharing of books between all the CUNY libraries.
 In addition, SWUPHL participates in the national interlibrary loan program for academic libraries.
 These reciprocal agreements allow the patrons of SWUPHL extensive access to a multitude of collections.

 The SWUPHL Faculty provide drop-in and by-appointment reference services, research consultations, classroom and individual instruction.
-The library has 6 group study rooms, group and silent study areas, desktop computers, a laptop computer loan program, photocopiers, printing stations, and a book scanner.
+The library has six group study rooms, group and silent study areas, desktop computers, a laptop computer loan program, photocopiers, printing stations, and a book scanner.

 The Judith and Stanley Zabar Art Library, dedicated in December 2008, was made possible through the support of Judith Zabar, a member of the Hunter College Class of 1954, and her husband Stanley Zabar.

+Public transit access

+The closest subway station to Hunter College is its namesake: 68th Street-Hunter College, which is served by the 6 train.
+Hunter can also be reached with the buses.